 English as a Second Language Program

-The English as a Second Language Program is designed for students who are not native speakers of English.
+The English as a Second Language Program is designed for students preparing for college who are not native speakers of English.
 Students are placed in ESL levels by scores on the Institutional TOEFL (Test of English as a Foreign Language) and TWE (test of written English) along with in-house oral and written assessments administered during the first two weeks of school and again in April of the school year.

-A Besant Hill ESL student, by successfully completing the ESL program, is able to graduate with the class to which he/she was accepted.
-By working with the Director of ESL, the Academic Dean and the College Counselor, we ensure that the student has all the credits for high school graduation and college acceptance.
+A Besant Hill School ESL student, by successfully completing the ESL program, is able to graduate with the class to which he/she was accepted.
+By working with the Director of ESL, the Academic Dean, and the College Counselor, we ensure that the student has all the credits for high school graduation and college acceptance.

 Level One ESL